Luxembourg Royal Wedding Look-Back: Henri and Maria Teresa

 The bride was escorted down the aisle of the Cathédrale by her father, José Antonio Mestre y Álvarez, for the hour-long Roman Catholic religious ceremony, and was supported by her sister, Catalina, as bridesmaid.
 She wore a wedding gown designed by Parisian Pierre Balmain, which was made of white silk and featured standing pleat tucks throughout the course of the design, with fur trim around the hems.
 Maria Teresa was lent the Congo Diamond Tiara belonging to her future mother-in-law, Grand Duchess Joséphine-Charlotte.
 The tiara was originally a wedding gift to the-then Princess of Belgium from the then-Belgian colony of the Congo, and was worn at her own wedding.

 After the ceremony, Henri and Maria Teresa exited the cathedral under a military guard, and headed to the Grand Ducal Palace for a balcony appearance.
 They were joined by the groom’s parents and siblings for a short time before heading inside for their reception.
 Among the crowned and formerly crowned guests who attended the religious ceremony were the Belgian Royal Family, Queen Margrethe II and Prince Henrik of Denmark, King Olav V of Norway, the Duke of Edinburgh, Prince Rainier III and Princess Grace of Monaco, Princess Margriet of the Netherlands and Professor Pieter van Vollenhoven, Archduke Otto and Archduchess Regina of Austria and Queen Marie-José of Italy.

-Tagged Grand Duchess Maria Teresa, Grand Duke Henri, Wedding.
+Tagged Grand Duchess Maria Teresa of Luxembourg, Grand Duke Henri of Luxembourg, Wedding.